THE HISTORY OF THE KING'S ROYAL HUSSARS

 The 14th played a major role in the Sikh Wars, 1846-1849, and in the invasion of Persia in 1857, following which the Regiment returned to India and operated with conspicuous success against rebels in the Indian Mutiny.
 Following the South Africa War, where the Regiment was heavily involved, the 14th served in Mesopotamia and Persia from 1915-1919.

 The 20th, originally raised as Dragoons in Enniskillen in 1759, served only in wartime until 1862, because being a junior regiment, they was subjected to disbandment after each conflict.
 The Regiment had great delight in its nickname of 'Nobody's Own' as it had no Royal Colonel.

-In 1791, the 20th served in Jamaica during the Maroon War (1795-1796), was present at the capture of Cap of Good Hope in 1806, and was subsequently moved to serve in South America at Monte Video and Buenos Ayres.
+In 1791, the 20th served in Jamaica during the Maroon War (1795-1796), was present at the capture of Cape of Good Hope in 1806, and was subsequently moved to serve in South America at Monte Video and Buenos Aires.
 A portion of the Regiment also took part in the descent on Calabria, and was also present at the Battle of Maida.

 The Regiment went to Portugal in 1808, and was distinguished in its service at Vimiera, also receiving great praise from the then Sir Arthur Wellesley, for both conduct and valour.

 The 14th/20th King's Hussars were formed on 1 October 1922 by the amalgamation of the 14th (King's) Hussars and 20th Hussars.